jwworth/sql-workshop/agenda.md

 ### 0945: SQL at the PostgreSQL REPL

-*General Advice:*

-1. Rather than copy-pasting, try typing the commands into the REPL— that's the fastest way to learn!
-Tab-complete, `CTRL-R` (search) and `CTRL-P` (the 'up' arrow) are your friends.
-2. Please maximize your terminal window and your font size!
-Code should always be easy to read.
-3. If you get stuck, let us know right away!
-We want you to succeed today.
-4. #1 debugging tip: read the error message.

 Throughout the day, we will create a PostgreSQL database and add to it, covering the basic SQL commands.
 Expect a short introduction to the command, followed by learning how it works via practice.